Kazephil/TMXEditor-kaze/README.md

 The version of TMXEditor included in the official installers from [TMXEditor's Home Page](https://www.maxprograms.com/products/tmxeditor.html) can be used at no cost for 7 days requesting a free Evaluation Key.

+Installers may occasionally be updated before the corresponding source code changes appear in this repository.
+Source code updates are published later, once they are ready for release.
+This timing difference is expected and does not affect the availability or completeness of the open source code.

 Subscription version includes unlimited email support at <tech@maxprograms.com>

 ### Differences sumary